BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ## Root Templates
 There are several `RootTemplate` types, which are denoted by different icons.
 When you search for objects in the Root Templates window, you'll see the icons next to the search box.
-You can de-select icons by clicking on them to filter your results.
-Right-click on one icon to select only that icon; right-click on it again to re-select all icons.

 The ones you need to know: